KappnKrunch/fMRI-Volumetric-Renderer/README.md

 # fMRI-Volumetric-Renderer
-A volumetric fMRI renderer for the web.
+A volumetric fMRI renderer for jupyter notebook.
 Built using WebGL.

 This project presents a method for visualizing volumetric MRI and fMRI data based on a discrete raytracing algorithm and OpenGL.
 Data is pre-processed and then attached to the html template document, the renderer itself is written in html.
-This method presents a lightweight renderer that can be used to visualize fMRI data in a browser as well as in the output of a jupyter notebook.
+This method presents a lightweight renderer that can be used to visualize fMRI data in the output of a jupyter notebook.

 ## Python Render Pipeline Usage
 Get the package from the pip repository using the python pip command